Texas Academy of Leadership in the Humanities: School information

 The program was created by the 74th Legislature of the State of Texas, then the statue was amended by the 75th Legislature in 1996.
 The class size is about thirty students with significant fluctuation in the gender ratio.
 Potential students must meet certain academic qualifications set out by the legislature to be considered for admittance.
 Prior to 1999, parents and/or guardians were required to pay the full cost of each semester as outlined by Lamar University- Beaumont.
 Currently, each student receives a scholarship which covers the cost of tuition but is responsible for room, board, and book costs.
 The students are allowed to live in a section of a dorm set aside for the academy by Lamar University, but it is not required for students to live on campus if they live within 30 miles.

 Student life

 There are a variety of academy sponsored organizations and activities that take place throughout the year.
 Students are also allowed to join university sponsored clubs and organizations.
 However permission from the administration is required for some activities.
-In addition, all students are required to attend weekly community meetings and perform two hours of community service as part of the program.
+In addition, all students are required to attend weekly community meetings and perform twelve hours of community service as part of the program.
 For community service students can start a new project or continue with one already established.
 Following are some student organizations, activities and community service opportunities.